enzowritescode/gh-filehash-finder/README.md

 # GitHub File Hash Finder

-Scan for specific files (filename/hash) in your GitHub org
+Scan for specific files (filename/hash) in your GitHub organization.
+This tool is specifically designed to search for known Indicators of Compromise (IoCs) by identifying files with specific filenames and hashes, such as the `bundle.js` file from the Shai Hulud supply chain attack.

 ## Prerequisites

-The script assumes you have a GitHub token in your environment, either `GH_TOKEN` or `GITHUB_TOKEN`
+- A GitHub token set in your environment, either `GH_TOKEN` or `GITHUB_TOKEN`.
+- Python 3.9 or higher.

 ## Setup